-CFSC’s Quakers Fostering Justice (QFJ) program committee works toward discerning, developing and encouraging responses that actively prevent harm, repair harm and move beyond harm in relation to the justice system.
-It does this in ways that are healing for all concerned and for society as a whole.
-The fostering of justice as healing is the ground from which QFJ’s methods, processes and partnerships emerge.
+CFSC works toward discerning, developing, and encouraging responses that actively prevent harm, repair harm, and move beyond harm in relation to the justice system.
+We do this in ways that balance the needs of all parties and are concerned for society as a whole.
+We actively promote alternatives to prison and encourage the use of restorative and rehabilitative practices.

 - Public education through workshops, resources, and facilitating dialogues;

 - Policy influencing through consultations and engagement at the Canadian and international levels;

 - Providing small community grants and supporting local grassroots organisations;

 - Researching and monitoring of key issues; and

 - Working in partnership with justice networks and organisations to clarify, strategise about, and act on our beliefs.

 Currently, CFSC has two priorities in the criminal justice system: the impacts on children and youth when their parents are incarcerated, and the benefits of Restorative Justice and alternatives to prisons.
 CFSC also does work outside our priority areas as appropriate and necessary.